humhub/calendar/docs/interface.md

  - `filterIsParticipant`: in case the item type supports an own participation logic, this filter is used to only include items in which the current logged in user participates (optional)
- - `filterIsInvited`: includes only events in which the current user is invited (optional)
  - `filterResponded`: legacy filter for filtering out items with no response yet (optional)
  - `filterNotResponded`: legacy filter for filtering out items with a response (optional)